-The Clinical Faculty maintains contact with the preceptor throughout the semester.
+The Clinical Faculty maintains contact with the student and preceptor throughout the semester.
 At the end of the experience, the student completes an evaluation of the preceptor.
-The Associate Dean and Clinical Placement Coordinator review all the evaluations at the end of the semester.
+The Clinical Faculty and ENL Program Coordinator review all the evaluations at the end of the semester.